 Proper Use and Training: Getting It Right

-Even the best PPE is useless if it's not used correctly.
-Farm workers must know when to use PPE, how to put it on properly, and how to remove it safely to avoid contamination or injury.
+Even the best PPE is ineffective if it's not used correctly.
+Farm workers must know when to use PPE, how to put it on properly, and how to remove it safely.

 Legal Duties for Employers and Workers

-The Health and Safety Executive (HSE) enforces these rules and can issue fines or other penalties if farms fail to comply.
+The Health and Safety Executive (HSE) enforces these requirements and can issue penalties for non-compliance.

 Where to Source High-Quality PPE